 BFA in Industrial Design with High Distinction from California College of the Arts in San Francisco.
-I was named in the top 100 most significant alumni of the school’s first 100 years.
+I was named in the top 100 most distinguished alumni of the school’s first 100 years.

-MA in Humanities from University of Chicago, in an interdisciplinary program where I combined sociology, ethnography, anthropology, cultural theory and art history to do an early version of a “design research” program in the mid-90’s, before such a term existed.
+MA in Humanities from University of Chicago, in an interdisciplinary program where I combined sociology, ethnography, anthropology, cultural theory and art history.